The Double (Seattle Mariners): Relocation rumors

 For several years the Mariners had been dogged by rumors that the team's ownership group led by Jeff Smulyan had been considering selling and/or relocating the team to a different city.
 This was primarily due to low attendance and revenue caused by the team's losing ways (prior to 1995, they only had two seasons with a winning percentage over .500).
 In addition, the Kingdome was known for its drab baseball environment and it was beginning to fall apart, causing Mariners games to require rescheduling in 1994.

 In 1992, Smulyan's ownership group sold the Mariners to the Baseball Club of Seattle, a consortium led by Hiroshi Yamauchi and later Nintendo of America.
 Almost immediately, the new ownership group began campaigning with local and state governments to gain public funding for a new stadium.
 (In 2016, Nintendo of America sold most shares of Seattle Mariners ownership held by it to a new ownership group, though Nintendo retained a 10% ownership of the team after the sale was completed.)

-In an election held on September 19, 1995, the residents of King County voted against a 1-percentage-point sales tax increase to fund the building of a replacement stadium.
+In an election held on September 19, 1995, the residents of King County voted against a 0.1-percentage-point sales tax increase to fund the building of a replacement stadium.
 As a result, the ownership group set an October 30 deadline for local leadership to come up with a plan to finance a new stadium, or they would put the team up for sale.

 Mariners make the postseason

-After being as many as 13 games out of first place at the beginning of August, the Mariners mounted a late-season comeback that, coupled with a late-season collapse by the California Angels, forced a tiebreaker between the two teams.
-The Mariners won the tiebreaker, 9–1, winning their first division title and postseason trip in franchise history.
+After being as many as 13 games out of first place at the beginning of August, the Mariners mounted a late-season comeback that, coupled with a late-season collapse by the California Angels, forced a tiebreaker game between the teams.
+The Mariners won the tiebreaker, 9–1, winning their first division title and first postseason trip in franchise history.

 In the ALDS, the Mariners quickly fell into a 2–0 deficit to the heavily favored Yankees in the best-of-five series.
 However, the Mariners won the next two games and forced a "winner-takes-all" Game 5 at the Kingdome.